Asset Based Lending - You Invest In Properties. We Invest In You. Asset Based Lending - You Invest In Properties. We Invest In You.

 Draft a detailed Scope of Work

-Before any work is done, make sure you’ve taken the time to walk through the job site and outlined every aspect of the rehab you and your contractor can think of.
+Before any work is done, make sure you’ve taken the time to walk through the job site and outline every aspect of the rehab you and your contractor can think of.
 This benefits both of you: you’ll have a paper trail that outlines your expectations, and your contractor will have clear guidelines.

 A Scope of Work (SOW), sometimes referred to as a Statement of Work, is a document that essentially brings the invoice to life.
 While an invoice provides the bottom-line figure and overall description of the job, the Scope of Work provides a schedule and a roadmap and covers milestones and payments in detail.